Vretu-Dev/SnivysUltimatePackage/README.md

 Chaos Event | Causes chaos in the facility, see below for what Chaos Event can do to a round Name Redacted | Removes everyones names
 Freezing Temperatures | The thermostat in the facility broke and its slowly freezing over, best to get out as fast as you can.
-Snowballs Vs SCPs | Causes a snowball fight to start.
-Currently this event is broken as Snowballs aren't in the game currently
+Snowballs Vs SCPs [Disabled] | Causes a snowball fight to start.

 Chaos Event Functions, a lot of this can be customized to your hearts content.
 Function | Description